SoftMoore/CPRL-Java-3rd/README.md

   `cprlc *.cprl`

   Similarly, there is a script `assemble.cmd` for running the assembler on `.asm` files and a script `disassemble.cmd` for running the disassembler on `.obj` files.
-There is also a script `cprl.cmd` for running a single compiled/assembled CPRL program on the CVM, as in
+There is also a script `cprl.cmd` for executing a single compiled/assembled CPRL program on the CVM, as in

   `cprl Hello.obj`

   There are two scripts for testing correct programs.
 Script `testCorrect.cmd` can be used to test a single program, and script `testCorrect_all.cmd` can be used to test all programs in the current directory.
-Both test scripts run `.obj` files and compare the output with expected output.
+Both test scripts execute `.obj` files on the CVM and compare the output with expected output.

   Additionally, there are script files for testing the scanner and parser in the earlier projects.